Immunosuppressive Medicines for Lupus

 Depending on the drug, an immunosuppressive medicine may be given in pill form, weekly injections, or by intravenous (IV) pulse therapy (injection given monthly).

 How It Works

 Lupus (systemic lupus erythematosus, or SLE) is an autoimmune disease, in which the immune system attacks the body's own tissues as though they were foreign substances.
-Immunosuppressive medicines, including cytotoxics, reduce inflammation and suppress the immune system.
-In higher doses, cytotoxic medicines are also used to treat certain forms of cancer.
+Immunosuppressive medicines reduce inflammation and suppress the immune system.

 Why It Is Used

-Azathioprine, mycophenolate, and cyclophosphamide are the most common immunosuppressive medicines used to treat severe kidney disease associated with lupus.
+Azathioprine, cyclophosphamide, and mycophenolate mofetil are used to treat severe kidney disease associated with lupus.

 How Well It Works

 Methotrexate may help control skin rashes and joint pain.2 There also are reported benefits for controlling more severe lupus symptoms, such as inflammatory conditions of the kidneys and tissues around the heart and lungs.
 But there has been little research in these areas.

 Other immunosuppressive medicines are used for more severe lupus.
 Most studies have been done using one of the immunosuppressives, along with corticosteroids, for lupus that is causing serious kidney problems (lupus nephritis).
 But they are also used to try to control other serious symptoms of lupus, such as inflammation around the heart and lungs.
 Azathioprine, cyclophosphamide, and mycophenolate mofetil are the most commonly used medicines.
 They can take several weeks to reach full effectiveness, but they generally help decrease serious symptoms.
 As the immunosuppressive takes effect, the amount of corticosteroids can usually be reduced.2

 Rare side effects include: